 Word is spreading about the latest medical phenomena, Focused Shock Wave, for the non-invasive treatment of sports injuries, but what is the truth about this treatment and how does it work?
-We sat down with Sean Vieira, the President of Austin’s Sonex Therapy, and asked some probing questions.
+We sat down with Sean Vieira, the President of Austin’s Sonex Orthopedics, and asked some probing questions.

 AFM: How did you get involved with Focused Shock Wave?

 Vieira: Well, as a former collegiate gymnast, and after 20 years of military service; I had developed a few chronic injuries.
 I was suffering from severe patellar tendinopathy, or jumper’s knee.
 Conservative treatments had failed and surgery was next, but I was not too happy about the risks and rehab.
 I stumbled upon Focused Shock Wave, had the treatment and was amazed with the results.
 Here I am years later, no surgery and still pain free.

 AFM: Can you briefly explain what Focused Shock Wave Therapy actually is?

 Vieira: Its formal name is Focused Extracorporeal Shock Wave Therapy.
 We use high-energy acoustic waves from outside the body to treat numerous chronic musculoskeletal injuries.
 The treatment takes about 30 minutes and only one is needed.
 It is the same technology that urologists use to break kidney stones, except we are typically breaking scar tissue or calcifications and stimulating natural healing.